Gabrielms-1/Python-Codes/README.md

-# Estudos
+# Learing Python
-Estudos gerais sobre programação
+Some python examples